What To Know About Avoidance Of Emotional Intimacy Due To PTSD

 The symptoms of PTSD can vary somewhat from person to person, but they typically fall into four categories:

-- Reexperiencing, such as flashbacks to or nightmares about the traumatic event
+- Reexperiencing, such as having flashbacks to or nightmares about the traumatic event

-- Avoidance behaviors, such as avoiding reminders of or conversations about the event or trying to avoid emotions and emotional intimacy altogether
+- Avoidance behaviors, such as avoiding reminders of or conversations about the event, which may trigger painful memories

 What causes intimacy avoidance in PTSD?

+One of the most significant potential side effects of PTSD is intimacy avoidance.
 Intimacy avoidance can fall under the category of avoidance symptoms, sometimes referred to as the “avoidance cluster.”
-These symptoms may arise when the individual tries to keep traumatic memories from being at the forefront of their minds by avoiding triggers.
+An individual may avoid intimacy—whether physical or emotional to keep traumatic memories from being at the forefront of their minds, often by avoiding PTSD triggers.
 They might try to emotionally “block” recollections of or emotions related to the experiences that traumatized them in an attempt to avoid panic attacks, psychosis, or other severe potential symptoms of PTSD.
+This pattern can take a variety of forms, such as:

 Effects of repressing feelings